xal2019/DeepFE-PPI/README.md

 # DeepFE-PPI
-DeepFE-PPI: An integration of deep learning with feature embedding for protein-protein interaction prediction

-we have reported a novel predictor DeepFE-PPI，a protein-protein interaction prediction method that integrates deep learning and feature embedding.
-For a given protein-protein pair, we first use Res2Vec to repressnt all residues, and then we regard the feature vector as the input of the network and apply a branch of dense layers to automatically learn diverse hierarchical features.
+DeepFE-PPI: An integration of deep learning with feature embedding for protein-protein interaction prediction we have reported a novel predictor DeepFE-PPI，a protein-protein interaction prediction method that integrates deep learning and feature embedding.For a given protein-protein pair, we first use Res2Vec to repressnt all residues, and then we regard the feature vector as the input of the network and apply a branch of dense layers to automatically learn diverse hierarchical features.
 Finally, we use a neural network with four hidden layers to connect their outputs for PPIs prediction.
 ======================================================================================================
 Dependency: